houda-ohm/ej2-aspnetmvc-docs/src/charts/chart/selection.md

 ## Point

- You can select a point, by setting `selectionMode` to point.
+ You can select a point, by setting `SelectionMode` to point.

 {% aspTab template="chart/user-interaction/selection/point-selection", sourceFiles="point-selection.cs" %}